This article contains compensated links; please read my disclaimer for more information.

 We picked up our car at the airport after spending one night in Paris.
-Click here if you need tips for Paris.
-There is no point in bringing a car to Paris and spending a lot of time getting in and out of the city.
+Read this article on the best time to visit Paris, attractions, and arrondissements to stay There is no point in bringing a car to Paris and spending a lot of time getting in and out of the city.
 The traffic might be awful and going back to the airport the next day is more convenient.

 Chateau de Versailles – skip the line tickets.